TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-27-web-application-authentication-with-nginx-keycloak-oauth2-proxy.md

     nginx.ingress.kubernetes.io/auth-signin: "https://oauth.ssotest.staging.talkingquickly.co.uk/oauth2/start?rd=$scheme://$best_http_host$request_uri"
     nginx.ingress.kubernetes.io/auth-response-headers: "x-auth-request-user, x-auth-request-email, x-auth-request-access-token"
     acme.cert-manager.io/http01-edit-in-place: "true"
+    nginx.ingress.kubernetes.io/proxy-buffer-size: "16k"
 ```

+We include `acme.cert-manager.io/http01-edit-in-place: "true"` to workaround an issue with Cert Manager and setting auth response headers.
+We use `nginx.ingress.kubernetes.io/proxy-buffer-size: "16k"` to avoid the same buffer size issue with OAuth headers which we described when installing OAuth 2 Proxy.

-The first, `nginx.ingress.kubernetes.io/auth-url` specifies the URL which should be used for checking if the current user is authenticated.
+The first core line is `nginx.ingress.kubernetes.io/auth-url` which specifies the URL which should be used for checking if the current user is authenticated.

 When a request comes in, NGINX auth will first send the request onto this URL, note that it will not send the request body, only the headers, most importantly, any cookies which are associated with the request.